-in Ragtime Doctorow points out how the movie film industry has invaded people's life and shaped their behavior and thoughts.
-With the coming of the film industry which captures the spirit of the machine age, the ragtime era has come into end, "as if history were no more than a tune on a player piano" (270).
+In conclusion, in Ragtime Doctorow points out how the movie film industry has invaded people's life and shaped their behavior and thoughts in such a way that has helped them cope with the growing sense of vulnerability caused by the machine age and scientific process.
 According to Tateh, life is a kind of film and contrariwise the film holds up a mirror to life and replicates its true image.
 Thus, when people go to the movies, they are given the chance to see their life happening and volatilized before their very eyes.
-This process allows people to understand the meaning of their roles in life.
-Furthermore, the Little Boy maintains that both life and films define the essence of their reality from the endless process of composition and re-composition.
+This process allows people to understand the meaning of their roles in life and halt the various types of vulnerability.
+Furthermore, the Little Boy maintains that both life and films assert that the essence of people's reality is an endless process of composition and re-composition.
 Just as films are dependent on the volatility of successive style images to produce the illusion of reality and to entertain the audience so life is a repetitive cycle of events.
-In order for people to embrace life with joy, ease and relaxation, they must be either playwrights in control of the actors, like Morgan and Ford or Tateh and the Boy or be content with the volatile principle according to which life functions, like the average people, by forfeiting portions of themselves as actors do on the screen.
+In order for people to embrace life with joy, ease and relaxation, they must either be playwrights in control of the actors, like Morgan and Ford or Tateh and the Boy or be content with the volatile principle according to which life functions.
+Put differently, they should be average people capable of coping with all types of weaknesses and vulnerability by forfeiting portions of themselves as actors do on the screen.
 This explains why Houdini, Nesbit, Walker, Father and Mother Younger Brother have failed.
 They have not been not able to accept the volatility of the world and treat their lives as subject to invention and reinvention or be playwrights or great actors.
-Thus, they are victimized by the system.
+Thus, they remain weak and fragile and, in consequence, they are victimized by the system.
 This denotes that the theory of the volatility of the world doesn't give man the full freedom to choose his roles.
-Worse, there is no guarantee that an individual can maintain his personal integrity and achieve individuation, for even Tateh, the master of the art of duplicality loses his dignity and becomes fake.
+Worse, there is no guarantee that an individual can maintain his personal integrity and achieve individuation free of all forms of helplessness, for even Tateh, the master of the art of duplicality loses his dignity and becomes fake.

-Yet in Ragtime Doctorow does not mean to assert the vanity of man's struggle or the futility of his existence.
-On the contrary, Tateh, Mother and their three children achieve a happy conclusion, having controlled the process of replication, which connects acting with life.
-So the acting metaphor endows Doctorow's characters with the necessary tool to enter the realm of responsibility and truth and to understand the volatile process of history which constitutes their reality.
+Yet in Ragtime Doctorow does not assert the vanity of man's struggle, the futility of his existence or his impairment and captivity within vulnerability.
+On the contrary, Tateh, Mother and their three children free themselves from the position of vulnerable third personas and achieve a happy culmination by controlling the process of replication, which connects acting with life.
+Therefore, the acting metaphor endows Doctorow's characters with the necessary tool to get rid of weakness, defenselessness and anxiety, to enter the realm of responsibility and truth and to understand the volatile process of history that constitutes their reality.